-January 2010: New Pitching Rule came into effect which allowed leaping.
+In January 2010 the new pitching rule came into effect allowing pitchers to leap.
 New rule was interpreted as pitchers hands must separate as the pitcher pushes from the plate.

 So the leaping pitcher can have their hands together when they are airborne but must have separated their hands by the time their back foot has contacted with the ground.
 This is what most pitchers naturally do.